isw-kudos/kudos-docs/docs/boards/howto/kudos-boards-in-microsoft-sharepoint.md

 <img style="float: right" src="/assets/images/boards-logo.jpg" height="100" alt="My Boards" />

-## Embedding Kudos Boards in a SharePoint Site Page
+## Embedding Huddo Boards in a SharePoint Site Page

-Kudos Boards' integration with Microsoft Office 365 allows you to add Kudos Boards to a SharePoint site page and work directly on the board from the page.
+Huddo Boards' integration with Microsoft Office 365 allows you to add Huddo Boards to a SharePoint site page and work directly on the board from the page.

 In the example below, we've created a site page called "Where to Eat in Melbourne" and added our Food Objectives 2019 board to it.
 When added, you and your colleagues can work directly from a site page on a board.